matcornic/hermes/README.md

 Copyright © 2017 Hermes.
 All rights reserved.
 ```

-Be aware that this content will replace existing tables, dictionnary and actions.
+Be aware that this content will replace existing tables, dictionary and actions.
 Only intros, outros, header and footer will be kept.

 This is helpful when your application needs sending e-mails, wrote on-the-fly by adminstrators.